 - New Owners learn housebreaking and teething training in store

-- New Owners receive a 4 Basic Needs Training Course in store.
+- New Owners receive a 4 Basic Needs Training Course in store

-- All new owners have the option to enroll in the Puppy For A Lifetime Program.
+- All New Owners have the option to enroll in the Puppy for A Lifetime Program

 Petland Summerville gives back to our community.
 More Facts

+Petland exists to provide families across the Lowcountry with the resources they need to care for their furry loved ones.
 Our store prides itself in giving back to the community where we work and reside.
 See below for some examples of Petland Summerville giving back to our community.